-- Retrofit of 2-channel EDM Installations.
-If there are any questions concerning retrofit installations, contact Banner Engineering. - If the required wiring changes are not made, the device connected to the EDM2 wire will not be monitored and could result in undetected faults and create an unsafe condition, which could result in serious bodily injury or death. - In existing installations using 2-channel external device monitoring, rewire the parallel wiring of the N.C. monitoring contacts for the series connection used for 1-channel EDM.
+- If the required wiring changes are not made, the device connected to the EDM 2 wire will not be monitored and could result in undetected faults and create an unsafe condition, which could result in serious bodily injury or death. - In existing installations using 2-channel external device monitoring (default setting of EZ-SCREEN), the parallel wiring of the N.C. monitoring contacts must be rewired for the series connection used for 1-channel EDM.